 If You Are a North Carolina Sponsor You Need to Know This

-There are many scenarios where a citizen of the United States or a permanent resident of the United States will “sponsor” another individual to allow legal entry into the US.
+There are many scenarios where a citizen of the United States or a permanent resident of the United States will “sponsor” another individual to allow legal entry into North Carolina.
 There are different categories of family members that can be brought in depending on your status.
 For example, a US Citizen has more “leeway” when it comes to who they can sponsor compared to a permanent resident (green card holder).

 In most cases, the person that you are petitioning to bring to the US must be an immediate family member including:

 - Your child (unmarried children if your status is “permanent Green card holder”).
 You are permitted to petition for married children if you are a US Citizen.

 - Your parents

 You will notice from the list above that extended family members are excluded from this program.
 Extended family members include grandparents, in-laws, cousins, and other family members that are not considered immediate family members.